Skip to main content

 By Garland Pollard

-BOCA GRANDE – Like that fifth labor of Heracles, cleaning out the Augean stables, a crew from Lee County has installed a pump to clear putrid standing water off Gasparilla Road today.
+BOCA GRANDE – Like that fifth labor of Heracles, cleaning out the Augean stables, a crew from Lee County has installed a pumps to clear putrid standing water off Gasparilla Road today.

 By late afternoon, the crew arrived mid-island, where large portions of Gasparilla Road in Lee County are impassible due to standing water.
 The task is that there is nowhere for that water to go, as the drainage ditches are meager, at best, or non-existent.
 The water from Hurricane Helene came as surf from the Gulf of Mexico; it drove water across the island during the last stages of the storm’s outer bands.